 Signs that the infection has spread to the kidneys

 - Warm or red skin

 Causes of urinary tract infection in children

-Bacteria is the most common cause for urinary tract infection in children.
-Their entry point is the urethra from where they continue to travel on top the urinary tract.
+Bacteria is the most common cause of urinary tract infection in children.
+Their entry point is the urethra from where they continue to travel on top of the urinary tract.

 Bacteria are found in areas around the anus and the vagina.

 Bacteria can be from the large intestines (E. coli is usually the culprit) or stool.
 They can also be carried by the blood and the lymph system to be delivered to the urinary tract to cause bladder and kidney infections.
 Some viruses may also cause UTI.

 - Improper hygiene; failing to remove all stool following a bowel movement or wiping from front to back, in girls, which causes stool to be delivered near the opening of where urine exits.
 Bacteria can then enter the urethra.

 - Unsuccessful emptying of the bladder which causes bacteria to accumulate